Program | Dedication | Speaker Bios | Directions | Local Guide

-The Prison and Jail Innovation Lab is hosting a symposium that will bring together the country’s leading experts on prison and jail conditions to reflect on some of the most critical and challenging issues in our field.
-We will discuss what can be done to address the seemingly intractable horrific conditions in certain correctional systems, and debate whether meaningful reform of America’s prisons and jails is truly possible.
+The Prison and Jail Innovation Lab is hosted a symposium that brought together the country’s leading experts on prison and jail conditions to reflect on some of the most critical and challenging issues in our field.
+We discussed what can be done to address the seemingly intractable horrific conditions in certain correctional systems, and debated whether meaningful reform of America’s prisons and jails is truly possible.

-There will be four main sessions: the first is focused on “The Depths of Deliberate Indifference,” with case studies of four different corrections agencies (Rikers, Alabama, Arizona, and Texas); the second examines “The Levers of Change,” and asks about the tools available to turn a prison or jail around, even after a win in the courts; the third presents some rare examples of innovations in prisons that seek to change institutional culture; and the fourth asks whether meaningful change is truly possible and whether there is hope for reforming America’s prisons and jails.
-We will not shy away from asking hard questions and critiquing our own efforts at reform.
+There were four main sessions: the first focused on “The Depths of Deliberate Indifference,” with case studies of four different corrections agencies (Rikers, Alabama, Arizona, and Texas); the second examined “The Levers of Change,” and asked about the tools available to turn a prison or jail around, even after a win in the courts; the third presents some rare examples of innovations in prisons that seek to change institutional culture; and the fourth asks whether meaningful change is truly possible and whether there is hope for reforming America’s prisons and jails.
+We did not shy away from asking hard questions and critiquing our own efforts at reform.

-Speakers and audience participants will include people with lived experience; journalists; litigators; oversight practitioners; advocates; corrections officials; academics; and more.
-The conference is chaired by Michele Deitch, Distinguished Senior Lecturer at the Lyndon B. Johnson School of Public Affairs and Director of the Prison and Jail Innovation Lab at the University of Texas.
+Speakers and audience participants included people with lived experience; journalists; litigators; oversight practitioners; advocates; corrections officials; academics; and more.
+The conference was chaired by Michele Deitch, Distinguished Senior Lecturer at the Lyndon B. Johnson School of Public Affairs and Director of the Prison and Jail Innovation Lab at the University of Texas.

 Recordings